Bill Leadbetter

 William Lewis Leadbetter is an Australian politician and historian.
-He was a Labor member of the Western Australian Legislative Council for East Metropolitan since 4 April 2017, when he was elected in a countback following the resignation of Amber-Jade Sanderson.
-His term concluded on 21 May 2017, when the new Legislative Council elected at the 2017 state election took its seats.
+He was a Labor member of the Western Australian Legislative Council for East Metropolitan from 4 April 2017, when he was elected in a countback following the resignation of Amber-Jade Sanderson, and his term concluded on 21 May 2017, when the new Legislative Council elected at the 2017 state election took its seats.
+Leadbetter did not seek re-election.

 Leadbetter was born in Sydney, and has been a university lecturer in history in Western Australia since 1998.
 He previously contested the federal seats of Pearce in 2010 and Hasluck in 2016.